Pau4est/Where-is-the-math-in-Tennis-Rackets-by-Paulina-Fuentes/README.md

 **How to Choose a Tennis Racket - HEAD**
 In this video we can understand how different physical properties affect performance when playing. https://youtu.be/IJgNciN6e3Q?si=GYTx-2iaLSoqoMbR&t=42

+## Conclusion
+I enjoy to work and read about this topic, not only because it was easier for me to get the idea from physical.
+I recognize I am not

 ## References